nhatnm0612/nhatnm0612/README.md

 program, I had a sleepless night, thinking about all things I can archive in the world (Again, pretty silly, huh?).
 And that was the first time I took coding as my hobby.

-I was so in love with [Python](https://www.python.org/) until I think [C# and .NET](https://dotnet.microsoft.com/) is better for developers, it may takes longer to create a program, but much less pain when maintaining ones.

 Up to now...